 You can do this in several ways.
 Reduce the time you spend exercising to a duration you can comfortably commit to.
 You might also choose to lift lighter weights or take on a softer routine to avoid putting too much pressure on your body before and after the bubbles start popping.

-We’ve put together a list of the best YouTube fitness channels for home workouts to keep movement in your day over a busy party weekend.
-And we’ll just leave this here, in case you’re looking for exercises that will make your bottoming top class!
+We’ve compiled a list of the best YouTube fitness channels for home workouts to keep movement in your day over a party (or recovery) weekend.
+And we’ll just leave this here, in case you’re looking for exercises to make your bottoming top class!

 2. Spend some time in nature